What is SCOTLAND: The Big Picture?

 What is our ethos?

-Perceiving the Scottish landscape differently and seeing wild nature as not only an essential element of life, but as a symbol of a modern, fair-minded and prosperous society, might not be an easy shift in thinking for some.
+Perceiving the Scottish landscape differently and seeing wild nature as not only an essential element of life, but as a symbol of a progressive and prosperous society, might not be an easy shift in thinking for some.
 Rewilding then, is as much a philosophical shift in perceptions and attitudes as it is a physical process.

 We are committed to communicating our vision for a wilder Scotland but we will do so within a respectful dialogue that recognises different people's belief systems.